dmoya17/markdown_tutorial_template/README.md

 ####### There is no header 7

 # _Italics_ and Bold words
-For italics use _ before and after the word
+For italics use _ before and after the word.
-For bold use ** before and after the word
+For bold use ** before and after the word.

+# Combine headers, bold and italics
+#### Colombian Symbolism in One Hundred Years of Solitude
+Here's some words about the book _One Hundred Years..._.